- Attenborough, J. (2021). A century of professional regulation: what does it mean for nurses today? Nursing Times, 117(9), pp. 18–21.

 - PGCE (A), University of Greenwich, United Kingdom, 1997 – 1999

-- Associate Dean, Director of Undergraduate Studies, Principal Fellow HEA, City, University of London, 1997 – present
+- Associate Dean for Undergraduate Studies, Principal Fellow HEA, City, University of London, 1997 – present

 - Higher Education Academy (HEA)